Jun-Zhang-32108/Embedded_Image_Processing/README.md

-Embedded Image Processing Application on a Multi-core Platform on FPGA
+Embedded Image Processing Application on a Multi-core Platform with FPGA
 ======================================

 This project is a comprehensive project with FPGA.
 We designed and implemented the FPGA hardware architecture using Qsys and Verilog.Also, we developed three image detection and processing applications that can run on different hardware resources: